This Creamy White Chicken Chili is creamy & cheesy with a hint of heat and a touch of smokiness.

-The creaminess of this chili really cuts any heat, but you can easily scale the jalapeno and spices up or down.
-If you’re feeding “littles” adjust by taste or consider taking some of the chili out before you get too heavy-handed with any peppers.
+The creaminess of this chili does cut the heat, but you can easily scale the jalapeno and spices up or down.
+If you’re feeding “littles” adjust by taste or consider taking some of the chili out for them before you get too heavy-handed with any peppers.

 Creamy White Chicken Chili